A Efficient Multimodal Framework for Large Scale Emotion Recognition by Fusing Music and Electrodermal Activity Signals: Experiments

 \subsubsection{Res-block Configuration}

-As Fig. \ref{architecture} and Fig. \ref{rtcag} illustrate, the residual feature extraction (RFE) is the principal part of the whole RTCAN-1D while the attention module, shallow feature extraction and linear classifier are designed with the simplest structures.
+As Fig. \ref{architecture} and Fig. \ref{rtcag} illustrate, the residual feature extraction (RFE) is the principal part of the whole RTCAN-1D while the attention module, shallow feature extraction, and linear classifier are designed with the simplest structures.
 Therefore, the structure of RFE is the major determinants of computing cost.
-As explained in Section \ref{3.3.3}, we apply the Resnet-18 as the backbone and replace all 2D convolution operation with 1D version.
-Keeping the basic backbone of Resnet, the key problem addresses in the depth of res-block (the stacking 1D convolutional layer, batch normalization and ReLU) and the number of internal channels.
+As explained in Section \ref{3.3.3}, we apply the Resnet-18 as the backbone and replace all 2D convolution operations with 1D version.
+Keeping the basic backbone of Resnet, the key problem addresses the depth of res-block (the stacking 1D convolutional layer, batch normalization, and ReLU) and the number of internal channels.
 The original settings of ResNet-18 are $d=2$ and $c=[64,128,256,512]$.
-We design the res-block with different configurations.
-The trade-offs between each structures are shown in Table \ref{depth}.
+We design res-block with different configurations.
+The trade-offs between each structure are shown in Table \ref{depth}.

-In practice, we find the simplest structure achieves the best performance.
-By using deeper convolutional layer and more internal channels, the performance of RTCAN-1D get drop-off and the network can be easily overfitting, which is more obvious in smaller scale DEAP and AMIGOS datasets.
-In general, deeper network leads to better representation performance at the expense of space and time cost.
-However, when the inner class features are not consistent and the number of training data scale is not large enough, such as millions images for image recognition \cite{he2015convolutional}, the complicated structure is harmful for EDA feature extraction.
+In practice, we find that the best performance is given by the simplest structure.
+By using a deeper convolutional layer and more internal channels, the performance of RTCAN-1D get drop-off, and the network can be easily overfitting, which is more obvious in smaller scale DEAP and AMIGOS datasets.
+In general, a deeper network leads to better representation performance at the expense of space and time cost.
+However, when the inner class features are not consistent, and the number of training data scale is not large enough, such as millions of images for image recognition \cite{hu2018squeeze}, the complicated structure is harmful for EDA feature extraction.
 It is much clear in Table~\ref{depth}.
 Therefore, we applied the simplest structure $d = 1$ and $c=[64,64,64,64]$ for our res-block.